jhkette/php-intranet/ReadMe.md

 Password = Hello

 To run locally, go to the p1fma folder and start server.
 The data file is not in the same folder as the website.
 Ideally it would
-not be on the public folder on the server (obviously not possible as this is a demonstration).
+not be in a web accessible directory on the server (obviously not possible as this is a demonstration).